DS301-Project-Group20/Advanced-DS-Project-Hot-Hand/README.md

 Streak Number Test Example.ipynb

 This is the code for the example of the streak number test on i.i.d.
 Bernoulli sequence

+Streak Selection Bias Simulation.ipynb

+This is the code for the example of streak selection bias on i.i.d.
+Bernoulli sequence